Part B – Working arrangements

 - may work up to 10 hours ordinary duty on any one day; and

-- to assist service delivery and work planning and unless otherwise agreed, the pattern over which standard hours will be performed include core hours of 10am to 12noon, and 2pm to 4pm.
+- to assist service delivery and work planning and unless otherwise agreed, the pattern over which standard hours will be performed include core hours of 10:00 am to 12 noon, and 2:00 pm to 4:00 pm.

-- Where no agreement is reached under clause 29, employees will work between 8.00 am and 5.00 pm with flex time (refer clauses 41 - 45) except employees recruited to perform identified duties under clause 40 will work the hours specified in the statement of duties that has been assigned to them.
+- Where no agreement is reached under clause 20, employees will work between 8.00 am and 5.00 pm with flex time, where entitled, (refer clauses 28 - 31) except employees recruited to perform identified duties under clause 26 will work the hours specified in the statement of duties that has been assigned to them.

 Recording attendance hours

-- Where employees are entitled to flex time under clause 41-45 they must record their actual hours of attendance on the Archives’ approved electronic attendance record.
-For Executive Level (EL) employees the supervisor will have a general appreciation of the workload performed by the employee.
+- Where employees are entitled to flex time under clauses 28-31 they must record their actual hours of attendance on the Archives' approved electronic attendance record.

-- Where an employee requests to work outside the span of hours specified in clause 37 or, for employees performing identified duties under clause 40, the span of hours specified in clause 39, he or she may do so with the agreement of the Director.
-Any hours worked on this basis will be considered to be ‘regular hours’ and will not attract overtime rates.
+- Where an employee requests to work outside the span of hours specified in clause 24 or, for employees performing identified duties under clause 26, the span of hours specified in clause 26, the employee may do so with the agreement of the Director.
+Any hours worked on this basis will be considered to be their "usual work pattern" (or agreed hours for a part time employee) and will not attract overtime rates.

 - The following flex time arrangements will apply: